db-ux-design-system/core-web/README.md

 </figure>

 > [!WARNING]
-> We currently don't fully support Samsung Internet browser until it adds the following functionalities, that are expected to get integrated later this year:
+> We currently don't fully support Samsung Internet browser until it adds the following functionalities, that are expected to get integrated later this year (with Version 27):
 >
 > -   [CSS: `light-dark()`](https://caniuse.com/mdn-css_types_color_light-dark)